dfinity/portal/docs/developer-docs/functionality/bitcoin/t-ecdsa.md

 A threshold ECDSA implementation on a blockchain can be viewed as the on-chain pendant to a hardware security module (HSM) that stores private keys securely and issues signatures on request of the eligible entities, and only to those.

 The availability of threshold ECDSA allows for a multitude of important use cases, as for example:
 -   Canisters natively holding Bitcoin;
 -   Integration with Ethereum, e.g., getting the ERC-20 tokens of Ethereum into the IC or signing Ethereum transactions;
 -   Realizing a decentralized certification authority (CA), where certificates are issued using threshold ECDSA (this requires a different elliptic curve to the currently implemented curve `secp256k1`, namely `secp256r1`, for use cases such as integration with Bitcoin and Ethereum).
 -   FIX: More use cases

 ## Technology Overview -- How It Works

 We next give a high-level outline of threshold ECDSA on the IC.
 Some of the information in this section is not required to use the feature, but may be of interest to the technically inclined reader for obtaining background information on the technology.
-The IC implements the threshold ECDSA protocol by Groth and Shoup as described in ??.
+The IC implements the threshold ECDSA protocol by Groth and Shoup as described in their Eurocrypt 2022 paper (??).
 The threshold ECDSA implementation on the IC features multiple protocols:
 -   Key generation: This protocol is executed on a specified subnet; it generates a threshold ECDSA key such that the private key is secret shared over the replicas of this subnet.
 -   Key re-sharing: This protocol re-shares an ECDSA key from a source subnet to a target subnet.
 It results in the same key being secret shared over the replicas of the target subnet using a different random secret sharing (potentially over a different number of replicas than the sharing in the source subnet uses).
 -   Signing: This protocol computes a signature with the secret-shared private key.
 Signing is done by precomputing the vast majority of the steps of the signing protocol and storing the precomputation result as a set of quadruples.
 Upon a signing request, one of the precomputed quadruples is consumed to efficiently compute a signature.

 It is crucial to note that the private key never exists in reconstructed, but only in secret-shared form during its whole lifetime, be it during its generation, the re-sharing of the key from one subnet to another, and computing signatures.